 The turret roof is shown here, with the commander's cupola on the left facing away from the camera.
 The loader's hatch is beside the commander's cupola.

-The cupola is shown here from the rear.
+The cupola is shown here from the front and rear in the left and right images, respectively.
 The commander was provided with four periscopes in the cupola, including one in the hatch door.
-The cupola provided the commander the capability to aim and fire--but not reload--the .50cal machine gun from under armor.
+The cupola provided the commander the capability to aim and fire--but not reload--the .50cal machine gun from under armor; the front view of the cupola provides details of the gearing used to aim the machine gun.
 Note that the door catch is welded to the periscope guard.

 The machine gun is shown here mounted.
 (Picture from TM 9-7012 90-mm Gun Tank M48.)